Starting your First Vegetable Garden

 Last and First Frost Dates

 You also should learn your area’s last and first frost dates.
-Knowing your last frost date in the spring, and first frost date in the fall will help you determine the proper planting and harvesting times.
+Knowing your last frost date in the spring will help you determine the proper planting time.
+Knowing your first frost date in the fall will help you determine the proper harvesting time.
 You can also check the back of the seed packets you are planning on planting.

 Soil pH and Fertility of your vegetable garden